Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ```

 ### -ContinuationToken
 Specifies the continuation token that was retrieved from the response body in the previous call.
-Retrieved from previous calls, this is the bookmark used for progress when the responses are paged.
 For a large result set, responses are paged by using continuation tokens.
 The continuation token serves as a bookmark for progress.
 If you do not specify this parameter, the data is retrieved from the beginning of the day or hour specified in *ReportedStartTime*.
 We recommend that you follow the next link in the response to page though the data.

 ```yaml